The Masters weather forecast after thunderstorms hit Augusta

 Masters weather: Is there a chance of more thunderstorms?

-The weather improved ahead of the start of the Masters on Thursday, but there is a 20% chance of rain on Saturday.
+The weather improved ahead of the start of the Masters on Thursday, and it looks set fair for the final round.

 Sunday: Mostly sunny; Low: 8°C; High:21°C; Winds: Variable 3-7 in the morning becoming NW 5-10